Bruno Verner: 2000 – 2009

 The Slum Dunk show covered music genres from obscure electronica to post punk, funk carioca to avant hip hop, experimental mpb to film music and beyond – through hundreds of thematic or free-form radio shows including live performances, interviews with MCs, producers, artists, curators, journalists, beat and party politics conversations, screenings and more.
 Verner and Mejorado were also responsible for the London premiere of Eu Sou Feia Mas To Na Moda ("I'm Ugly But Trendy") - a film by Denise Garcia on the Funk Carioca scene, later also exhibited in Tetine’s show Tropical Punk.

-In 2005 Verner compiled the album The Sexual Life of the Savages - underground post punk from São Paulo for British label Soul Jazz Records.
-Bruno Verner selected the artists, wrote the sleeve notes and create the album concept.
-A year later Verner released A Historia Da Garça - a 12’ on Soul Jazz Records, and the EP L.I.C.K MY FAVELA on the label Kute Bash.
+In 2005, Verner compiled the album The Sexual Life of the Savages - underground post punk from São Paulo for British label Soul Jazz Records.
+Bruno Verner selected the artists, wrote the sleeve notes and created the album concept.
+A year later, Verner released A Historia Da Garça - a 12’ on Soul Jazz Records, and the EP L.I.C.K MY FAVELA on the label Kute Bash.

-In 2007 Verner and Mejorado conceived Tropical Punk - a Brazilian post-tropical intervention/ exhibition that took place at the Whitehapel Gallery with a programme of films, artist videos, fanzines, tee shirts and performances.
+In 2007, Verner and Mejorado conceived Tropical Punk - a Brazilian post-tropical intervention/ exhibition that took place at the Whitehapel Gallery with a programme of films, artist videos, fanzines, tee shirts and performances.

-In 2008 Soul Jazz Records released Tetine’s I Go To The Doctor as a 12’, and their full album Let YouR X’s Be Y’s.
+In 2008, Soul Jazz Records released Tetine’s I Go To The Doctor as a 12’, and their full album Let YouR X’s Be Y’s.

-By 2009 Verner had returned to São Paulor for a series of shows, talks, exhibitions and workshops on Tetine’s project Samba de Monalisa.
+By 2009, Verner had returned to São Paulo for a series of shows, talks, exhibitions and workshops on Tetine’s project Samba de Monalisa.
 Tetine was invited to perform the original audio of Samba de Monalisa at Sophie Calle’s exhibition Take Care of Yourself as part of Videobrasil alongside talks on this project and the workshop "Mixing It - Conhecendo Linguagens".
-In the same year Tetine showed their Samba de Monalisa at the Bordeaux Bienalle in France.
-Verner also took part in the videos for Tropical Punk and Shiva with Eliete Mejorado, Guilherme Altamyer, and Tiago Borges filmed at Aldeia do Meco, Portugal in 2009.
+In the same year, Tetine showed their Samba de Monalisa at the Bordeaux Biennale in France.
+Verner also took part in the videos for Tropical Punk and Shiva with Eliete Mejorado, Guilherme Altamyer, and Tiago Borges, filmed at Aldeia do Meco, Portugal, in 2009.

 2010 – 2014

-In 2010 Verner and Mejorado released From A Forest Near You (Slum Dunk Music) and Tropical Punk on CD and vinyl through their own label Slum Dunk Music.
+In 2010, Verner and Mejorado released From A Forest Near You (Slum Dunk Music) and Tropical Punk on CD and vinyl through their own label Slum Dunk Music.

-In 2013 Tetine released In Loveland With You produced by Bruno Verner.
-The video for Burning Land and Loveland are also filmed in London.
+In 2013, Tetine released In Loveland With You produced by Bruno Verner.
+The videos for Burning Land and Loveland were also filmed in London.

-Later in the year Verner, Mejorado, poet Ricardo Domeneck and German singer songwriter Cunt Cunt Chanel went on a mini tour in Belgium curated by Hugo Lorenzetti.
+Later in the year, Verner, Mejorado, poet Ricardo Domeneck and German singer-songwriter Cunt Cunt Chanel went on a mini tour in Belgium curated by Hugo Lorenzetti.